 Choosing the Right Technology for Your Energy Management Solution

-Energy Management is a very broad topic, spanning many markets.
+Energy Management is a very broad topic, spanning most markets.
 However, in all cases, there are fundamentals that need to be considered.
 From the chart above, you can see that inefficiencies in today’s processes, overall, waste more energy then is used.
 Regardless of the energy source, or the use, a penny saved is a penny earned.

 Simply put, the goal of energy management is to improve reliability and manage cost.
 The systems involved with energy management are plentiful and include both industrial automation and building automation products.
 In many cases, users even “Roll Their Own” through the integration of business technologies.
 The devices being monitored are equally diverse, including both industrial and commercial products.
 But in all cases, there is commonality to the types of data analytic operations to be performed.

-Energy Management analytics will include the monitoring of status (on or off), setpoints and levels (analog variables), and the generation of statistics, and most importantly, the delivery of those statistics with context.
+Energy Management analytics will include the monitoring of status (on or off), setpoints and levels (analog variables), and the generation of energy management statistics, and most importantly, the delivery of those energy management statistics with context.
 Information only becomes actionable in comparison to past or desired results.
 The ability to access all data for analysis involves either the centralization of all data into a common database, or the ability to reach into various disparate data stores.
 Centralizing data brings with it the downside of “multiple versions of the truth,” where data centralization (typically replication), may introduce gaps and errors for any number of reasons.

 Additionally, many Energy Management related products archive data with both compression and data quality statistics.
-An analytics solution needs to be able to account for “Bad Quality” and deliver the special data handling that accompanies compressed data (integration of energy flows as opposed to the totalization of regularly stored results These simple examples highlight why energy management is better handled with “Purpose Built” solutions, as opposed to trying to use your typical IT department BI tools.
+An analytics solution needs to be able to account for “Bad Quality” and deliver the special data handling that accompanies compressed data (integration of energy flows as opposed to the totalization of regularly stored results.
+These simple examples highlight why energy management is better handled with “Purpose Built” solutions, as opposed to trying to use your typical IT department BI tools.

-On the discrete side, statistics for Cycle Counts and Runtimes are most common.
+On the discrete side, statistics for Cycle Counts and Run-times are most common.
 On the analog side, offsets from setpoints, the totalization of costs, comparisons to degree day figures are the statistics that are most common.
 In all these cases, the generation of a Key Performance Indicator (KPI) is valuable, but only when compared to that same KPI in a past context or against a desired context.
 This requires the ability to display statistics in a dashboard or report with varied data sources and varied time definitions.
 Varied data sources will be needed for the retrieval of archived past results and varied time will be needed to create a comparison context for current state versus year to date, last year, last shift, last batch, etc. It is only through this context that the user will have the information needed to improve operations.

 Regulatory Requirements drive many of the statistics to be performed.
 For example, in Europe, the EPBD (European Performance of Buildings Directive) outlines the calculation of a building energy coefficient.
 This requires monitoring outside variables, energy utilization for space and water heating, lighting, air conditioning, ventilation, occupancy and more to create a statistic that can be tracked over time.
 Calculating the carbon footprint will require the totalization of fuel use and reasonable conversion statistics based on stochiometric conversion to CO2 production.
 In the USA, building energy management – utility statistics are benchmarked with other like sized and similarly purposed properties through the Energy Star Portfolio Manager program.
 A purpose-built solution for energy management will have these and other typical calculations built in and will greatly reduce or even eliminate the need for custom statistics development as required in BI solutions.

 Once you are working with an information management solution, you’ll quickly realize that there’s more to a complete story than the information you get out of one system.
 Why were these building energy statistics so different this week?
-An OPC (an industrial industry information standard) query of production data will show a system shutdown.
+An OPC (the industrial industry information standard) query of production data will show a system shutdown.
 Why was this energy meter reading so off?
 A SQL query of the asset management database will show a meter replacement.
 Why was this conference room so costly?
 A BACnet query of thermostat settings show it in manual override.
 Clearly, the ability to access all of a site’s information systems will deliver a holistic approach resulting in exponential benefits.
 While there are common statistics for energy management, the ability to enhance the context of a result with data or statistics from other systems will increase the ability to take action.

 The drive for continuous improvement almost always culminates in information in a Dashboard.
 A Dashboard is typically a dynamic display of your KPIs.
 A dashboard can be delivered as part of a proprietary system (a component of your building automation solution, or energy metering solution), or it can leverage the most prevalent information delivery solution, a Web Browser.
 More and more, we are seeing user interfaces that are based on Web Browser technology, specifically those based on the latest HTML5.
 These include the 4 most popular browsers (Internet Explorer, Edge, Google Chrome, Apple Safari, and Mozilla FireFox, both in full computer and mobile device formats).